musm/WinTypes.jl/docs/src/index.md

 ```

-# Detailed References
+# Detailed Definitions

-Below we include detailed documentation for some of the aliases defined in this package.
+Below we include detailed documentation for a few of the aliases defined in this package.
 We refer to
 [https://docs.microsoft.com/en-us/windows/win32/winprog/windows-data-types](https://docs.microsoft.com/en-us/windows/win32/winprog/windows-data-types)
 for those not included below.